primer/css/pages/css/utilities/colors.md

 status_issue: 'https://github.com/github/design-systems/issues/97'
 ---

-import Octicon, {Alert} from '@githubprimer/octicons-react' import {Box, Flex, Text} from '@primer/components' import {colors, variables} from '../../../docs/color-variables' import {Swatch, BackgroundHueSwatches, overlayColor} from '../../../docs/color-system' import {gradientPalettes} from '../../../docs/color-variables'
+import {MarkdownHeading as Heading} from '@primer/blueprints' import {palettes} from '../../../docs/color-variables' import {PaletteTable} from '../../../docs/color-system'

 Use color utilities to apply color to the background of elements, text, and borders.

 # Table of contents